In this section

-When working out your child support payment, the Child Support Agency looks at:
+When working out your child support payment, the Department of Human Services (Child Support) (DHS (CS))looks at:

-The Child Support Agency will make a child support assessment based on these and other factors.
+The DHS (CS) will make a child support assessment based on these and other factors.
 This may also affect your Family Tax Benefit.

 Write down your phone calls with the Child Support Agency and get help with letters if you do not understand them.
-If you think that the amount of child support the Child Support Agency have decided upon is not correct or fair, get legal advice.
+If you think the amount of child support the Child Support Agency have decided on is not correct or fair, get legal advice.
 There are ways to change an assessment.
-Legal Aid or a community legal centre can help.
+Legal Aid Queensland or a community legal centre can help.
+Strict time limits apply.

-The amount of child support that you pay or receive may also affect your Family Tax Benefit.
+The amount of child support you pay or receive may also affect your Family Tax Benefit.

-From 1 July 2009, the child support scheme will include children from a previous same sex relationship.
+The child support scheme includes children from a previous same sex relationship.